drestauri/electrical-box-monitor/README.md

 # electrical-box-monitor
 Raspberry Pi receives data over serial from Arduino, processes, then publishes status messages via GMSEC

-This software will be placed in a remote AC power consumption device placed at 2 locations around my house.
+This software will be placed in a remote AC power consumption measuring device placed at 2 locations around my house.
-It will consist of an Arduino monitoring 4 to 6 60Hz AC circuits for power consumption and a Raspberry Pi that will receive and process the data from the Arduino.
+It will consist of an Arduino monitoring four to six 60Hz AC circuits for power consumption and a Raspberry Pi that will receive and process the data from the Arduino.
 This is the code running on the Raspberry Pi.

 Since the data that can come across the serial interface is limited, we cannot sample four 60Hz channels very efficiently.
 Instead, the Arduino samples as fast as possible and does some local pre-processing of the data prior to sending relevant data over the serial interface.
 As we are primarily concerned with the power consumption, the Arduino samples voltage every 4ms or so for some duration (e.g. 85ms) and saves only the peak reading.
-With this, we can calculate the current being produced by the sensor and in turn the current/power consumption of the circuit in question.
+The peak is desireable because we are measuring a sinusoidal signal and want to know the amplitude, so we can calculate the current being produced by the sensor and in turn the current/power consumption of the circuit in question.

 To limit the number of characters sent across the serial interface, data from the Arduino is encoded in the following format